Remington-Rand EDC-III Desktop Calculator

 The Remington-Rand EDC-III is the last model of Remington-Rand's first-generation electronic calculators.
 After these first-generation machines, the company quit producing their own electronic calculators, and marketed calculators built by other vendors, primarily Casio, under the Sperry/Remington-Rand brand.
 The first-generation machines, as currently known, consisted of the EDC-1, EDC-1D, EDC-III, and EDC-IIIA.
 There is no known reference to any EDC-II-series calculators.
 If anyone out there knows of anything of the early history of Remginton-Rand's electronic calculators, I would love to hear from you.
 You can click the EMail box in the navigation bar at the top of the page to reach me.

-All of the machines in this first generation shared a similar physical and electronic design, utilizing small-scale integrated circuit logic; a magnetostrictive delay line for working register storage; extremely high build-quality (almost to military specifications); a highly-readable display utilizing Nixie tubes with 5/8ths-inch tall digits; an absolutely fantastic Hall-effect keyboard, and an absolutely annoying tone generator with speaker that emits varying tones depending on the type of error condition encountered.
+All of the machines in this first generation shared a similar physical and electronic design, utilizing small-scale integrated circuit logic; a magnetostrictive delay line for working register storage; extremely high build-quality (almost to military specifications); a highly-readable display utilizing Nixie tubes with 5/8ths-inch tall digits; an absolutely fantastic non-contact inductive keyboard, and a tone generator with speaker that emits varying tones depending on the type of error condition encountered.

 The EDC-1 was the company's first entry into the fiercely competitive electronic calculator market of the late 1960's.
 It appears that the EDC-I was introduced sometime in early 1968, with the EDC-1D coming slightly later.
 The EDC-I was quite a primitive machine for its time, vastly out-classed by many earlier electronic calculators.
 The EDC-1 operated with integers only -- the machine had no capability for handing anything behind the decimal point.
 There is no decimal point key on the keyboard!
 Any calculations requring fractional capabilities would require that the user manually keep track of the decimal point location.
 A small plastic sliding marker below the display window provided a manual means to assist the user in keeping track of the decimal point.
 At the time, it was considered more important that the EDC-1 provided double-precision (20 digit) capacity rather than provide capability for calculations on fractional numbers.
 Clearly, the lack of ability to calculate with fractional numbers ignificantly limited the usability of the EDC-1 in many disciplines.
 To solve this problem, the EDC-1D was introduced, which provided for various fixed decimal point settings, and the ability to enter and calculate with fractional numbers.
 Even with its ability to work with fractional numbers, the EDC-1D was still rather weak in capabilities, with only the four basic math functions, and a simple accumulation mode for automatically forming sums of products, but no real memory functionalty.
 Sometime in the fall of 1968, the EDC-III was introduced.
 The EDC-III was an attempt to play "catch-up", given the weaknesses of the EDC-1 and EDC-1D.
 The EDC-III utilized small-scale DTL Integrated Circuit technology; provided two independent accumulators; a dual-mode ten-digit display capable of delivering results up to 20 digits; a sum of products and sum of products/quotients mode; automatic constant for addition and subtraction, as well as switch-enabled constant for multiplication and division.
 Sometime after the EDC-III was introduced, likely in early 1969, the EDC-IIIA was introduced.
 However, it is unknown at this time what changes were made to the EDC-IIIA.
 Given the marketplace, one could hazard a guess that perhaps the EDC-IIIA was a redesign of the EDC-III utilizing newer technology (perhaps replacing the magnetostrictive delay line with MOS shift register IC's) to reduce manufacturing cost in the insanely competitive marketplace of the time.